backstage/backstage/beps/0006-docs-personas-framework-portal/README.md

   - Support and community
 - Framework
   - Architecture Overview
+    - "The arch overview should explain how the framework is structured, where plugins and instances fit in and how to understand the current design of Backstage."
   - Getting Started
   - Integrator/Builder Guides
     - Local Development
+      - "Prepare users for how to develop locally, debug problems, run tests, etc."
       - CLI
       - Linking in local packages
       - Debugging Backstage
     - Backstage core framework
+      - "Internal documentation."
       - Systems
         - Frontend
           - Old